Hello Field Trip Inspo! The Best Day Trips in the New Jersey Area

 skyviewsobservationwheels.com

-It may look like a Ferris wheel but it’s actually an observation wheel with beautiful views of the NYC skyline.
+It may look like a Ferris wheel, but it’s actually an observation wheel with views of the New York City skyline.

 FIELD STATION: DINOSAURS